flectra-hq/documentation-user/expense/expense.rst

 :menuselection:`Expenses --> Accountant --> Expense Reports To Pay`.
 To record the payment or pay by check, click *Register a Payment*.

-See how you can easily manage the payment process in Odoo:
+See how you can easily manage the payment process in Flectra:

 * :doc:`../accounting/payables/pay/check`
-* :doc:`../accounting/payables/pay/sepa`

 How to re-invoice expenses to your customers
 ============================================